 What is Suboxone?

 Suboxone is an effective tool in the treatment of addiction.
-Medication-assisted treatment (MAT) programs use Suboxone to both alleviate withdrawal symptoms and drug cravings and to discourage drug misuse.
-Doctors must meet certain qualifications before they are able to prescribe and prescribe Suboxone.
+Programs use Suboxone to both alleviate withdrawal symptoms and drug cravings and to discourage drug misuse.
+Doctors must meet certain qualifications before they are able to prescribe Suboxone.

-This page will provide information about Suboxone, who can prescribe the medication and discuss addiction treatment that incorporates its use, and review tips for finding a Suboxone doctor.
+This page will provide information about Suboxone and who can prescribe the medication, discuss addiction treatment that incorporates its use, and review tips for finding a Suboxone doctor.

 Is Suboxone Legal?